-Eleven studies included in this review investigated the efficacy of multi faceted programs incorporating multiple training methods.
+Eleven studies included in this review investigated the efficacy of multi-faceted programs incorporating multiple training methods.
 Typically (with a few exceptions) these looked at occurrence rate of all injuries or lower limb injuries in general as their outcome measure.

-This is where research gets really tough, as different types of exercise / method will be more or less effective in helping to prevent any given type of injury.
+This is where research gets really tough, as different types of exercise/method will be more or less effective in helping to prevent any given type of injury.
 The scope is just so wide!

 Being specific about the measure (i.e. type of injury) allows us to look at the effect of a specific intervention.
 Take the Gilchrist et.al. paper for example, which was used as one of the sources for this particular review, in the ‘Multi’ category.
-In their study they wanted to see whether a simple on-field alternative warm-up routine can reduce non-contact Anterior Cruciate Ligament (ACL) injuries in collegiate female soccer players.
+In their study, they wanted to see whether a simple on-field alternative warm-up routine can reduce non-contact Anterior Cruciate Ligament (ACL) injuries in collegiate female soccer players.

 Their warm-up protocol focused on neuromuscular control exercises.
-Neuromuscular control being an accepted factor in non-contact ACL injury.
+Neuromuscular control is an accepted factor in non-contact ACL injury.
 It was observed that non-contact ACL injury rate among athletes performing their warm-up was 3.3 times less than in the control group.
 The specificity of this link between intervention and measured outcome enables strong conclusions to be made.

-In comparison, this meta analysis leaves a number of question marks in my mind when we consider how specific exercises will help target specific types of injury.
-We need to appreciate the demands / risks of the sport each athlete is engaging in, their injury history, and create their program accordingly.
+In comparison, this meta-analysis leaves a number of question marks in my mind when we consider how specific exercises will help target specific types of injury.
+We need to appreciate the demands/risks of the sport each athlete is engaging in, their injury history, and create their program accordingly.

 What About Stretching?

-So, back to the title of this article… Many of the articles, tweets etc that ensued as a result of the publication of this meta analysis were focused on the loose conclusion that “Stretching Doesn’t Work” to prevent injury.
+So, back to the title of this article… Many of the articles, tweets etc that ensued as a result of the publication of this meta-analysis were focused on the loose conclusion that “Stretching Doesn’t Work” to prevent injury.